Emotional Loneliness: Managing Social Isolation

 Types of loneliness

 Loneliness can take various forms, each tied to different aspects of human connection.
-Understanding the types of loneliness may help a person identify their specific needs and guide effective strategies for managing their impacts.
+Understanding the types of loneliness may help a person identify their specific social and emotional needs and find effective strategies for managing loneliness.
 Some common types of loneliness include:

 • Emotional loneliness.
 This type of loneliness occurs when a person experiences a lack of meaningful relationships or emotional intimacy.
 A person living with emotional loneliness may have contact with other people at work or home yet still feel disconnected or have few close relationships.